madisonmw/Pedigraph-Script/README.md

 3. Parent 2 ID (0 is unknown parent)
 4. Gender code (default is M/F)

 Other columns may be added and will not affect Pedigraph.
 More on how Pedigraph works can be found in the manual [here](https://animalgene.umn.edu/sites/animalgene.umn.edu/files/pedigraph_manual.pdf).
 Changes can be made to the file pedigraph.dat to customize Pedigraph's output.
-The script will only affect the parameter "outputfile."
+The script will only affect the parameter **outputfile**.
+Before running the script be sure to remove the # in front of **outputfile**.

 When naming output files, the script looks for text files numbered in a sequential order, starting at and ending at two specified numbers.
 When organizing our Excel sheet, we separated individuals and their relatives into unrelated families, represented by a number and referred to as Family ID.
 Organizing the pedigrees in a numbered fashion proves to be very simple and is recommended.
 The script also looks for a certain amount of individuals present in the pedigree and chooses whether or not to generate output depending on if the condition is met.